-The Site is located off of Carrington Street in the Lonsdale district of Lincoln, Providence County, Rhode Island.
-The geographic coordinates for the Site are 41.9111 north latitude and 71.4067 west longitude.
-The Site abuts the Blackstone River, a National Heritage River, which flows into Narragansett Bay.
-Once a thriving 19th century textile and bleachery mill complex, the area was subdivided into 29 different parcels after the mill closed down approximately 50 years ago, and is now comprised of several small industrial, commercial, and retail buildings.
+The Lonsdale Bleachery Site consists of two separate properties on 0 Carrington Street in Lincoln, Providence County, Rhode Island.
+It abuts the Blackstone River, a National Heritage River, which flows into Narragansett Bay.
+The location of concern formally contained heating oil that was stored in three large underground concrete bunkers and above ground storage tanks (ASTs) adjacent to the river.
+Once a thriving 19th century textile and bleachery mill complex, the area was subdivided into 29 different parcels after the mill closed approximately 50 years ago, and is now comprised of several small industrial, commercial, and retail buildings.